APC-SoCIT/APC_2026_2027_T1_SS231_G03-CapitolBookingSystem/README.md

 - Suzanne Marie Rosco
 - Maria Sophea Balidio

+### About the Project
+A continuation from our PROJMAN class to our current one (SOFTDEV). **Capitol Booking System** is a web-based platform that modernizes Capitol Restaurant's reservation and inquiry management.
+It consolidates catering inquiries, function room reservations, and food delivery orders into a single, unified interface with real-time availability and automated conflict detection.

 ### Commit Reference Table

 | Type       | Description                                                                 | Example Subject                                           |